mjrforce/liveagent-bot/README.md

 6. [Salesforce](https://www.salesforce.com/)

-# Lets get going
+# Set up Dialogflow (API.AI)

+1. Log into Dialogflow and create a new agent.

+2. Click on the gear icon, the Export and Import tab, and the RESTORE FROM ZIP button.
+Upload [this zip file](bots/dialogflow/liveagent-bot.zip).

+# Set up Amazon Alexa

+# Set up Heroku

 1. Deploy this webhook to heroku

     [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-2. Log into Dialogflow and create a new agent.

-3. Click on the gear icon, the Export and Import tab, and the RESTORE FROM ZIP button.
-Upload [this zip file](liveagent-bot.zip).

 # The Code